Pierre Le Gros the Elder

 Pierre Le Gros the Elder (baptised 27 May 1629 Chartres – died 11 May 1714 Paris) was a French sculptor in the service of King Louis XIV.

+Early life

+Le Gros was born at Chartres then part of the Orléanais.

 Family

 His first wife, Jeanne (married 1663), was the sister of the sculptors Gaspard and Balthazard Marsy, and gave him a son, the better known Pierre Le Gros the Younger who worked almost entirely in Rome.
 Shortly after Jeanne's early death in 1668, he married in 1669 his second wife Marie, the daughter of the builder and architect Jean le Pautre and niece of the engraver Jean le Pautre.

 With her, he had another son, Jean (1671-1745), who was to become a portrait painter.

 Life

 In Paris, Le Gros entered the workshop of Jacques Sarazin as a pupil and later close assistant.
 He was working on the large funeral monument for the heart of the prince de Condé in the 1650s and, after Sarazin's death in 1660, took on the responsibility to erect the monument in the chapelle St.-Ignace of the Jesuit church Saint-Paul-Saint-Louis, achieved in 1663 (later moved to the Musée Condé in Chantilly where it was installed in a different form).
 For the same chapel, he did some more figurative work in 1664 and again in 1677-78 (all destroyed).

 In 1663, Le Gros was made an associate ("agréé"), 1666 a member of the Académie royale de peinture et de sculpture with his reception piece, a marble medaillon of St. Peter (1664–66, Church of Notre-Dame, Versailles), and in 1702 he became professor.

 His lifelong work for the Bâtiments du Roi started in 1666 with payments for specific commissions; from 1674 to 1713 he additionally received an annual salary, and at some point was also given a studio in the Louvre Palace.